 Every interested person may inspect the file which the Commercial Register (Commercial Register Division at the Department of Justice) keeps for a company limited by shares.
 Prima facie evidence of a justified interest is not required.
 Moreover, certified copies of specific documents in the registry file may be requested by every interested person (Article 953 PGR).

 Accordingly, anyone may inspect the deed of formation and identify the (fiduciary) initial shareholders.
 However, other details such as the names of the economic founders or shareholders are not recorded in the Commercial Register itself.

 The appointment of an auditor (Revisionsstelle) is mandatory for companies limited by shares, irrespective of the company's objects and even if the company limited by shares does not engage in commercial activities (Article 350 PGR).
 The auditor is appointed by the general meeting of the shareholders.
-It must be independent of the company audited.
+They must be independent of the company being audited.

 The auditor examines the annual accounts of the company limited by shares as to their compliance with law and the articles (Article 195 PGR).
 The results of the audit are reported in writing to the general meeting.
 In the audit report, the auditor must indicate, inter alia, whether it advises that the general meeting approves the annual accounts with or without any qualification or refers them back to the board of directors.

 If the company limited by shares is required to draw up an annual report, this report must also be examined by the auditor.
 If, in the course of its examination, the auditor establishes that there are violations of the law or the articles, it notifies the board of directors in writing and possibly the supreme authority (ie, the general assembly of the shareholders) as well (Article 196 PGR).